 Hans Evers also stressed the importance of well-educated talents: “We fully support this initiative as it is key to us to have sufficient well-educated systems-engineers, now as well as in the future.”
 In part, this will be the role of the university.
 Marc Hamilton: “It is important for Eindhoven University of technology that, in addition to the engineering disciplines, the overarching and integrating profession of system engineering is also safeguarded and further developed in research and education.
 This requires close cooperation with the practicing and contributing companies and institutions in the high-tech equipment ecosystem.
 This agreement is, therefore, a strategic milestone on the road to strengthening the system engineering profession.”

 According to the initiators, the nature of the Eindhoven ecosystem requires an approach that goes beyond the general textbooks.
 “During our exploration, we looked in the United States and Canada, among others, where interesting examples can be found,” says Van Poppel.
-“Systems Engineering is a fundamental competency for the competitive position of the high-tech manufacturing industry in Brainport.
-But now that we see that the complexity and multidisciplinarity of developing high-tech production systems are steadily increasing, this no longer just requires preservation, but in particular the further development of the way we do Systems Engineering in the region.
+“System Engineering is a fundamental competency for the competitive position of the high-tech manufacturing industry in Brainport.
+But now that we see that the complexity and multidisciplinarity of developing high-tech production systems are steadily increasing, this no longer just requires preservation, but in particular the further development of the way we do System Engineering in the region.
 Including the complementary competencies of the companies and their staff.”
 And that’s more than copying knowledge from existing books, Van Poppel notes.
 “It is all very dependent on the specific context and application market.
 For Brainport, that is the complex high-tech precision technology.
 So we will have to solve that ourselves here.”

 If their plan succeeds, the initiators see four ways in which the project can contribute to a structural improvement of the economic earning power of the sector: